“A gorgeous estancia set within organic vineyards, offering great food, wine tours and wonderful walks”

 - Safe box

-Served in El Emporio, breakfast is a buffet spread of fresh juice, homemade breads, hams, cheeses and Chanco (sheep's milk cheese made on the estate).
-You can also have eggs to order, and there’s a high-tech German coffee-making machine for those who need a morning caffeine shot.
-Dinner consists of 4-5 options, and the reception desk delivered a form to our room so we could select our dishes and choose when we wanted to eat.
+Breakfast is a hearty buffet of fresh juice, homemade breads, hams and cheeses.
+You can also have eggs to order, and there’s a high-tech coffee-making machine for those who need a morning caffeine shot.

 - Organic produce

 - You're here to explore the world of wine so kick off with a free tour of Matetic's vineyards and winery.
 You'll learn about the principles of organic winemaking, bottling and storage, and can then taste some of the estate's creations - the Syrah, Pinot Noir, Sauvignon Blanc and Chardonnay are world-class